b3rnoulli/rsocket-examples/README.md

 ## Introduction

 This repository contains examples used in the series of articles about RSocket.
-The articles are available here: xxxxx
+The articles are available here: https://medium.com/@b3rnoulli/reactive-service-to-service-communication-with-rsocket-introduction-5d64e5b6909

 It consist of following modules:
 - interaction-model